Teyras/MT/text/chapters/130_evaluation.md

 TODO the wall-clock time measurements in VirtualBox seems to have the largest outliers.

-TODO try to use data from perf to explain stuff

 ### Validation of Parallel Worker Results

 For the homogeneous parallel setup, we needed to make sure that our measurements